rationelis/conjugate/README.md

 # conjugate
-A toolbox to generate cards for Anki
+A tool to automate the creation of conjugation flashcards for Anki.